Formulas | Formula library

 • the team member's employment basis (using the value of the fHCM2__Basic__c field) is Regular

-• the team member hire date is equal to or later than what is specified in the formula
+• the team member hire date is equal to or later than what you specify in the formula

-• the team member's performance rating is one of the values specified in the formula
+• the team member's performance rating is one of the values you specify in the formula

-The first example uses the ISPICKVAL function, the second uses a custom field for the rating and compares the value of the field to what is specified in the formula.
+The first example uses the ISPICKVAL function.
+The second uses a custom field for the rating and compares the value of the field to what you specify in the formula.

 Copy